 Remember when I said (wrote?) we would get practical?
 This is it.
 Don’t forget to check your fridge, pantry, and freezer for any perishable produce or piling protein!
 This is key to planning on a budget and minimizing waste.

-I identified cottage cheese, prosciutto, and pesto as perishable items reaching their time-stamp, and noticed I had an extra carton of eggs and can (or two) of salmon taking up prime real estate in my fridge and pantry.
-I used these ingredients as inspiration for my remaining meals with a little help from the next tip…
+I identify perishable items reaching their time-stamp, and take inventory of what’s piling up in my fridge and pantry.
+Use these ingredients as inspiration for you menu with a little help from the next tip…

 The most efficient of meal plans make haulin’ on a budget possible by identifying and utilizing overlapping ingredients wherever possible.
 It’s especially beneficial when recipes call for small portions of perishable produce (“handful of spinach,” anyone?) or to clear out some items building up in the fridge.